Arthur Marshall (engineer): Sport

 In addition to his interest in aeronautics, Marshall also became a gifted sportsman early in his life and tried out for a place on the British team at the 1924 Olympics in Paris, a team which was depicted in the 1981 Oscar-winning film Chariots of Fire.
 He helped to stage the "Chariots of Fire" charity run through Cambridge for a trophy named in his honour.

 Honours

 Marshall was appointed an OBE in 1948, and was knighted in 1974.
-In 1931, he married Rosemary Dimsdale.
+In 1931, he married Rosemary Dimsdale, the grand-daughter of the 6th Lord Dimsdale.
 The couple had three children, including Michael Marshall, who took over the running of the company upon Sir Arthur's retirement.
 Lady Marshall died on 24 June 1988.

 On the death of James Stillman Rockefeller in August 2004 he became the oldest living Olympic athlete.

-Death
+Death and legacy

-He died in the early hours of 16 March 2007 at his home near Linton in Cambridgeshire, aged 103.
+He died in the early hours of 16 March 2007 at his home, Horseheath Lodge, near Linton in Cambridgeshire, aged 103.
+He is buried in the cemetery at All Saints church Horseheath.

 To commemorate Sir Arthur's lifelong interest in aviation, the Marshall family donated a trophy to the Air Training Corps to be presented to "The Most Improved Squadron in the ATC over a Protracted Period of Time".

+The Sir Arthur Marshall Institute for Aeronautics was established in the Department of Engineering at the University of Cambridge in 2001.
+The Sir Arthur Marshall Visiting Professorship of Sustainable Urban Design was established in the Department of Architecture at the University of Cambridge in 2009.